 As a CACREP accredited program, the Winona State University Counselor Education Department is proud to be a participant in the National Board of Certified Counselors (NBCC) National Counselor Examination program.
-Privately administered, the National Counselor Examination (NCE) is offered to Winona State University Counselor Education Department students who are in their final year of study.
-Thus, students have the advantage of taking the NCE prior to graduation at a reduced testing fee.
-Qualified students who pass the NCE are eligible for the National Certified Counselor (NCC) credential as well as satisfy a mental health counselor licensure requirement established in many states, including Minnesota (LPC) and Wisconsin.
+Privately administered by the National Board of Certified Counselors.
+(NBCC), the National Counselor Exam (NCE) and National Clinical Mental Health Counselor Exam (NCMHCE) Winona State University Counselor Education Department students who are in their final year of study are eligible to take one or both of these exams.
+Students have the advantage of taking these exams prior to graduation at a reduced testing fee.
+Qualified students who pass the NCE are eligible for the National Certified Counselor (NCC) credential as well as satisfy a mental health counselor licensure requirement established in many states, including Wisconsin.
+The BBHT in Minnesota requires successful completion of the NCMHCE for LPCC licensure.